 Intention

-At St. George’s Cathedral Catholic Primary School, we recognise the importance of reading throughout each child’s everyday and future life.
+At St. George’s Cathedral Catholic Primary School, we recognise the importance of reading throughout each child’s every day and future life.
 It is essential to everyday life and is critical to all aspects of learning.
 We want children to develop a love of reading and to become resilient and independent learners.
-Our Intent is to encourage children to begin to read fluently but also have the skills needed to read unknown words by teaching them skills to decode.
+Our intent is to encourage children to begin to read fluently but also have the skills needed to read unknown words by teaching them skills to decode.

 Implementation

-Teachers identify gaps through daily assessment within lessons and deliver daily keep up sessions to ensure all children make good progress in Phonics.
-Where necessary children participate in daily catch-up sessions to fill broader gaps and ensure rapid progress.
-Half termly assessment takes place to identify gaps and progress made.
+Teachers identify gaps through daily assessment within lessons and deliver daily keep-up sessions to ensure all children make good progress in Phonics.
+Where necessary, children participate in daily catch-up sessions to fill broader gaps and ensure rapid progress.
+Half-termly assessment takes place to identify gaps and progress made.

 Home reading books are tailored to children’s phonic knowledge to enable them to practise the sounds they are secure in.
 Children from Nursery to Year 2 read Big Cat Phonics books which are linked to their Phonic knowledge.